Wentril/kubernetes_workshop/course.md

 Shared resources: Containers in a Pod share network namespace and volumes.

-Usually, Pods are not created directly, but via.
-Deployments.
+Usually, Pods are not created directly, but via Deployments.

 Pod is meant to run a single instance of an application.
 In case of scaling, multiple Pods are created.
 (Replication)